 Wisdom Steps was created to overcome barriers.
 The program is developed and run by the American Indian community.
 Tribes across the state are partners, sharing ideas and resources, sponsoring walks and health screenings and more.

-Wisdom Steps is represented by a Board of Directors who are appointed by their respective Tribal Councils.
-Elders in each reservation/urban community recommend an elder to the council, who then appoints them to the board.
-Some are self nominated and appointed by the council.
+Wisdom Steps is represented by a Board of Directors who are appointed by their respective Tribal and Urban Indian Advisory Councils.
 Currently, Wisdom Steps is represented by nine reservations and three urban communities.
 Wisdom Steps hold quarterly meetings, hosted by a tribal or urban community.
 The meeting are open to all elders and elder can join as an advisor.
 Each appointed representative, alternate and advisor(s) also serve as the local Wisdom Steps coordinator and promote, recruit and plan Wisdom Steps activities in their local communities.
 Participation in Wisdom Steps is voluntary and self monitored.
 Members encourage each other to conduct the Wisdom Steps activities and report their efforts once a year to their local Wisdom Steps coordinator for inclusion into tribal/urban support to attend the conference.
-We have hundreds to thousands of particpants each year and have over 300 elders attending our annual conference.
+Over 300 Elders attend our annual conference in June of each year.
 Minnesota is home to an estimated 5000 American Indian individuals age 55 and over.

-Wisdom Steps would not be possible without the support of our volunteers and partners.
+Wisdom Steps would not be possible without the support of our volunteers, partners and Tribal Communities.
 The Minnesota Chippewa Tribe Indian Area Agency on Aging was also instrumental in the development of Wisdom Steps.
-Vera Brown, Elderly Programs Manager and Terri O’Shea, Elderly Programs Assistant help support the project and volunteer on many of Wisdom Steps events and activities.
-All the board members, alternates and advisors also volunteer and support the project, often times seeking local support through their respective tribes and local communities.
-They often seek donations for our events and organizing local Wisdom Steps activities, conducting walks, holding Medicine Talk educational sessions, and serve as volunteer instructors for arthritis education classes (Arthritis Foundation’s Self-Help, Exercise and Aquatic) in partnership with the North Central Chapter Arthritis Foundation.
+All the board members, alternates and advisors also volunteer to support the project.
+These Wisdom Steps volunteers often seek local donations and support through their respective tribes and local communities.

 The success of Wisdom Steps is tied to its Board of Directors.
 These appointments have been received from Tribal Councils and Urban Indian Affairs Council.
 Click here for our Board of Directors.